Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 ![solutionPropagated](../assets/scenarios/scenario_2/solution_propagated_scenario2.png)

-> Based on the current state the configuration, the constraint 5
-> in fig. 7 rules out all the non neural networks models, and the
-> constraint 15 fig. 7 rules out using LSTMAE because it is neural
+> The constraint 5 in fig. 7 then rules out all the non neural networks models, and the constraint 15 fig. 7 rules out LSTMAE as it is not compatible with quantizing neural network.
+At this stage all the experiments are ruled out, additionally the notebook NB1 is ruled out because it refers to LSTMAE.
-> network incompatible with the quantizing.

 #### Step 4 of scenario 5.2 unfolding